Loan types and limits for US students - Mono pūtea taurewa, te nui hoki mā ngā tauira nō Amerika

 These loans are:

-- for undergraduates, postgraduates and students taking professional qualifications
+• for undergraduates, postgraduates and students taking professional qualifications

-- not based on your financial need.
+• not based on your financial needs.

 With a direct unsubsidised loan, your loan interest starts when you first get disbursements of your loan money.
-You can choose to pay the interest each month or add it to your total loan.
+You can choose to pay the interest monthly or add it to your total loan.
 If you add the interest to the amount you borrow – the principal – you pay back the interest when you start repayment.

 Manage loan interest and other money matters